-2.5.2.3 Treatment, Procedures, and Services (EXAMINE - ORTHDONT)
+2.5.2.3 Treatment, Procedures, and Services (EXAMINE\M18 - ORTHDONT\M18)

-Respondents were asked about the types of services or treatments received during the visit (EXAMINE - ORTHDONT), such as root canal or x-rays.
+Respondents were asked about the types of services or treatments received during the visit (EXAMINE\M18 - ORTHDONT\M18), such as root canal or x-rays.
 More than one type of service or treatment may have been identified on an event record.
-Some procedures or services identified in

-DENTOTHX as "Other specify dental procedures edited" have been edited to appropriate procedure and service categories.
+Some procedures or services identified in DENTOTHX as "Other specify dental procedures edited" have been edited to appropriate procedure and service categories.
 While the unedited versions of these variables are included in the dental event file every year, an edited version of a particular variable is included only if editing was done for that category.
-In FY2015, DENTOTHR was dropped from the file, but the edited version of this variable (DENTOTHX, "Other specify dental procedures edited") is still included.
+Starting in FY 2015, DENTOTHR was dropped from the file, but the edited version of this variable (DENTOTHX, "Other specify dental procedures edited") is still included.
 Please note that the crosswalk in this document lists all possible edited procedure and service category variables; the edited variables in the data file will differ by year.